author：school release date：2018-08-13 20:44:00

-Karla Trollip, a kindergarten and primary all-subject teacher, graduated from Nelson Mandela Metropolitan University with bachelors degree in Business Management and an Honors degree in Economics, as well as a post graduate qualification in education from University of South Africa.
+Karla Trollip, a primary all-subject teacher, graduated from Nelson Mandela Metropolitan University with bachelors degree in Business Management and an Honors degree in Economics, as well as a post graduate qualification in education from University of South Africa.

 Karla has a good understanding of challenges of students studying in a different language.
 She believes it is important to embrace cultural differences as it can be an asset to innovative learning.

 Karla has a great passion for teaching and she loves working with students of all ages.
 She always strives to make a difference in their lives and believe that blending different teaching philosophies can have an amazing result.

 Rui Kejia, ESL teacher, is an alumni of Tsinghua University High School.
 Ms. Rui holds a Master of Education degree at the University of Pennsylvania.
 She previously served as a teacher at Southwark School, a Philadelphia public school, an assistant teacher at Drexel University’s English Learning Center, and a Chinese and English bilingual teacher at International House Philadelphia.
 After graduation, she taught at the Rabun Gap-Nacoochee School of Georgia, where she also coached swimming, yoga, and served as an international student guidance counselor.
 She is an expert in US education system and student life.